Ecological Survival and

 To establish what this might be, it is useful to examine past revolutions and draw conclusions that are relevant today.
 One such conclusion is that revolutionary change is possible only if deep and visceral anger is currently being felt towards existing social leaders and arrangements.
 Marx and Lenin were able to direct working-class rage into revolutionary channels, but only because that rage had already been implanted by gruesome industrial conditions.
 A second important conclusion is that a social entity with the capacity to forcibly depose the current leaders must currently exist.
 Any social leadership ultimately relies on force to maintain its rule, so a coercive power must be available to overcome this force.
 The social entity must currently exist due to the extreme time constraints imposed by ecological decline.

-Based on the above considerations, I propose a model for revolutionary change that relies on the young for the visceral anger and revolutionary energy, and that uses the coercive power of the military to depose the current social leadership.
+Based on the above considerations, I propose a model for revolutionary change that primarily relies on the young for the visceral anger and revolutionary energy, and that uses the coercive power of the military to depose the current social leadership.
 See figure 4 below.

 This is a highly simplified representation of a capitalist society in that it depicts only those elements that are relevant to revolutionary change.
 At top is the social leadership, which exercises its dominance through a set of coercive and non-coercive methods called social control.
 Next is the military - the social entity that must apply the necessary force.
 Below the military is the populace, which is split into two age groups.
 The young are those who have the most to lose from ecological collapse: people below about thirty years of age.
 For want of a better term, all other members of the populace are here called the "older".

 Today's young are historically unique for two reasons.
 First, theirs is the generation that will fully experience the brutal realities of a collapsing environment.
 Baby boomers like me can fear for the future, but at a visceral level we cannot grasp what it means to plunge headlong into the ecological abyss.
-Second, many among the young will not only suffer intensely and die before their time, they will see with terrifying clarity that both humankind and nature are in terminal states.
+Second, many among the young will not only suffer intensely and die prematurely, they will see with terrifying clarity that both humankind and nature are in terminal states.
 Their decision to have children will therefore become an increasingly cruel and unethical choice.
 Previous generations had the consolation that their deaths were mere episodes in the continuity of human and non-human life.
 No such solace is available to the young today.

 In addition to these and other sources of anger, the young possess a high level of energy, are naturally rebellious towards their elders, communicate effectively using current technologies, and are largely free from work and child-raising responsibilities.
 The overall effect, I suggest, is to place the young in a position that is roughly analogous to the revolutionary working class of the early industrial period.
 As indicated in the diagram, the young should direct their anger and energy towards instigating the military to replace the current social leadership.

-Regarding the older, their most significant collective attribute is their refusal to implement the rational crisis response.
+Regarding the older, their most significant collective attribute is their refusal to fight for the rational crisis response.
 Although many are keenly aware that unsustainable economic activities are pushing the Earth towards disaster, they have done nothing of substance to halt or even slow the decline.
 In effect, the older have balanced their self-interest against the interests of the young and the biosphere, and have decided in favor of their self-interest.